-All you need to do is diversify your investment portfolio with a few low-cost index funds (domestic, international, bonds) from Vanguard or Charles Schwab and you are all set.
+All you need to do is diversify your investment portfolio with a few low-cost index funds (domestic, international, bonds) from Vanguard, Charles Schwab or Fidelity and you are all set.

 Start by contributing to your retirement accounts like an IRA or 401(k) and contribute at least up to the company match.
 Consider target date funds for your retirement accounts which automatically become more conservative as you approach your retirement date.

 Once you fund your retirement accounts, you can then contribute to a traditional (non-retirement) investment account for your intermediate savings goals.

 For your non-retirement portfolio, consider utilizing robo-advisors such as Wealthfront or Betterment which does all of the index fund investing and diversification for you automatically at a very low cost.

 Then, simply automate your savings to go to your investment accounts each month, set it and forget it.
 Your investment portfolio will go up and down hundreds of times and that is perfectly okay because history shows us it will increase significantly over the long-term if you continue to invest and let it run its course.
 Stick to your plan and you will without a doubt come out way ahead.

 And always remember to keep investing costs low.
 It is the key to long-term success.
 You should never, ever invest in a fund that has an expense ratio above 0.50%.
 Aim for funds well below 0.35%.